Strines: Transport

 The 358 bus route, which runs between Stockport and Hayfield, passes through Strines; buses are operated by Stagecoach Manchester.

 Strines Print Works

 Strines had a print works from 1792 to 2001.
-From 1899 it was one of the Calico Printers' Association mills.
-The works reservoir remains, with a Grade II listed "Chinese" dovecote in its centre dating from at least 1853.
+From 1899, it was one of the Calico Printers' Association mills.
+The works reservoir remains, with a Grade II listed Chinese dovecote in its centre which dates from at least 1853.